 Students have campaigned for divestment on more than 400 campuses, for example, garnering lots of attention.
 But fewer than 20 colleges or universities have committed to full divestment.
 Of them, Syracuse University has the biggest endowment, with $1.2 billion under management, putting it No. 79 on a list of college endowments compiled annually by the National Association of College and University Business Officers.

 Among faith groups, the Episcopal Church’s divestment decision was hailed as a victory, but the church agreed to divest only from $380 million of trust assets and not from its $9 billion pension fund.
 Not one of the U.S.’s 10 biggest foundations has agreed to divest.
-Norway’s decision to sell the coal company stocks in its $890 billion sovereign wealth fund was a victory for the moment, but the Norwegian government has no plans to
+Norway’s decision to sell the coal company stocks in its $890 billion sovereign wealth fund was a victory for the moment, but the Norwegian government has no plans to leave any of its own vast oil or gas assets untapped — an action that would do far more to curb global warming than selling coal shares.

 Critics argue that divestment does nothing to curb greenhouse gas emissions or reduce fossil fuel consumption.